 Maya Dusenbery is a journalist, editor, and the author of the book Doing Harm: The Truth About How Bad Medicine and Lazy Science Leave Women Dismissed, Misdiagnosed, and Sick, which the New York Times Book Review called "well researched [and] wonderfully truculent."

-In 2013, I became editorial director of the trailblazing site Feministing, where I have written about a range of feminist topics—including abortion stigma, rape culture, masculinity, sex, economic justice, and occasionally my favorite TV shows—since 2009.
-I have previously been a fellow at Mother Jones magazine and an online columnist at Pacific Standard.
-My work has also appeared in publications like HuffPost, Cosmopolitan.com, Bitch Magazine, TheAtlantic.com, Teen Vogue, as well as the anthology The Feminist Utopia Project.
+In 2013, she became editorial director of the trailblazing site Feministing, where she has written about a range of feminist topics—including abortion stigma, rape culture, masculinity, sex, economic justice, and occasionally her favorite TV shows—since 2009.
+She has been a fellow at Mother Jones magazine and an online columnist at Pacific Standard.
+Her work has also appeared in publications like Cosmopolitan.com, HuffPost, TheAtlantic.com, Bitch magazine, Teen Vogue, New York Post, as well as the anthology The Feminist Utopia Project.

 Before becoming a full-time journalist, she worked at the National Institute for Reproductive Health.
 A Minnesota native, she received her B.A. from Carleton College in 2008.
 After living in Brooklyn, Oakland, and Atlanta, she is now based in the Twin Cities.

 Email: mayadusenbery [at] gmail [dot] com | Twitter: @mayadusenbery